Last Updated: September 11, 2023

 The Best Place To Purchase A Domain

-You can purchase domains from various companies like Google and GoDaddy, but my recommendation is to buy your domain from NameCheap.
+You can purchase domains from various companies, but my recommendation is to buy your domain from NameCheap.
 NameCheap makes registering, hosting, and managing domains for yourself really easy!
 Plus, their domains are secure, affordable, easy to use, and paired with great support.

 If you’d like click-by-click instructions showing you how to buy your domain on NameCheap, I’ll guide you through that in this post.
 Once you’ve secured your domain name, you can move on to the planning phase.